lmedranos/QUED/README.md

 ```

 ### Validate trained ML regression models
 The hyperparameters and parameters of trained ML models are included in npz files in the `models` directory.
 The user can choose between XGBoost and KRR models trained for toxicity and lipophilicity prediction (we include only the best models per dataset and per regression model).
-It requires the employed training dataset, which can be found in the `models` directory.
+It requires the employed training dataset (in HDF5 format), which can be found in the `models` directory (decompress the zip file before running this script).
 For example, to validate the XGBoost model with BOB+QM descriptor for toxicity prediction:

 ```bash
 python3 qmcalc.py -i crest_conformers.xyz -n 10 -r 'bob' -q -t ld50-stable-descriptors.npz -a 'xgboost' -p models/tox-xgb-bobqm-5k.npz